dokkev/obsidian-valut/Reinforcement Learning/Humanoid Locomotion Using RL.md

 ![[reward_eq.png]]

 The goal is to maximize the accumulative reward over instantaneous reward.
+Gamma is a discount factor which reflect the value of the reward signal time.